 Gems Worth Exploring Around Ningbo

 While travelling solo to Ningbo, make sure you have enough days in hand.
-There’s a number of gems waiting to be explored around Ningbo.
+There are a number of gems waiting to be explored around Ningbo.

 Tengtou Village is a major step towards showing just a little care for our ever-deteriorating environment.
 With locals engaged in promoting agricultural production, the woods perpetually echo of chirping birds and rustling winds.